rayeesrahman/sGES-figures/data/README.md

-his is a directory that houses data used to generate figures.
+This is a directory that houses data used to generate figures.
 Due to the size of the generated data (>4GB), it is not included in this repo, but is available upon request.